 [get your hands on this god-level magnificence at hmv japan or yesasia.com]

 I took Eternal Sunshine and I looped it.

 Jay Electronica is, in my humble view, the most promising MC out there today.
 Although having no official albums under his belt, the bootleg collection What the Fuck is a Jay Electronica?! has been making the rounds for a year now and waking heads up across the land.
 Today I realized that I’d been keeping this hot treasure to myself and needed to share the love.

-This song is what grabbed my attention first, being a fan of the titular film (and it’s dreamlike score, courtesy of Jon Brion) and always keeping my ears open for exciting new talent; suffice to say I was hooked.
-There’s nothing I can say that would pursuade a listener more than the music itself, so have a listen.
+This song is what grabbed my attention first, being a fan of the titular film (and its dreamlike score, courtesy of Jon Brion) and always keeping my ears open for exciting new talent; suffice to say I was hooked.
+There’s nothing I can say that would persuade a listener more than the music itself, so have a listen.

 [and keep your eyes and ears out for anything this guy drops, official or not. check his twitter for info.]